-Recently, set-top box suppliers have increased their surge specifications to require "surge to failure of the TVS" or ± 4000 V, whichever occurs first.
-These increased surge voltages produce significantly more current in the both the external circuitry and the A8303 and A8303-1.
+Recently, set top box suppliers have modified their surge specification to require "surge to failure of the TVS" or ± 4000 V, whichever occurs first.
+These increased surge voltages produce significantly more current in the both the external circuitry and the A8295.
 Allegro surge testing has shown that the SMDJ20A and LNBTVS6-221 usually fail at approximately 43 V, so all the LNBR output components (ceramic capacitors, diodes, etc.) should support at least 50 V.

-To protect at these higher voltage/current levels three modifications must be made:
+To protect at these higher voltage/current levels two modifications must be made to the circuit circuits shown in schematics 1 and 2 (schematics 3 and 4 are recommended for high surge applications):

-- For increased positive surge, the shunting diode from the LNB pin to the BOOST pin (D3, 3 A/40 V) will no longer be able to protect the body diode of the output stage.
-This diode must be increased to a 3 A/50 V device and be located so that it is in series with the BOOST pin as shown in schematics 3 and 4.
-In this position D3 will block surge current to the majority of the boost capacitance, but the 1 μF ceramic capacitor will still filter the high frequency switching noise. - For increased negative surge, the relatively small clamping diode (D2) from LNB to ground will no longer be sufficient.
-This diode must be increased from a 1 A/40 V, SOD123 to a 3 A/50 V, SMA device. - For a DiSEqC 1.0 application, a 0.47 $\Omega/1\%/0.25$ W series resistor also must be added as shown in the application drawings.
+• For increased positive surge, the shunting diode from the LNB pin to the BOOST pin (D3, 1 A / 40 V) will no longer be able to protect the body diode of the output stage.
+This diode must be increased to a 3 A/50 V device and be relocated so that it is in series with the BOOST pin as shown in figure 7.
+In this position D3 will block surge current to the 100 μ F electrolytic capacitor, but the 1 μ F ceramic capacitor will still filter the high frequency switching noise.

+For increased negative surge, the relatively small clamping diode (D2) from LNB to ground will no longer be sufficient.
+This diode must be increased from a 1 A/40 V, SOD123 to a 3 A/50 V, SMA device.
+Also a 0.47 Ω/1%/0.25 W series resistor must be added as shown in figure 7.
 The 0.47 Ω resistor could be reduced if there is enough equivalent resistance in any series output components such as jumpers, inductors, or PCB traces.
 Every application will have its own surge requirements and the surge solution can be changed.
-However, Allegro strongly recommends incorporating a form of surge protection to prevent any pin of the A8303 and A8303-1 from exceeding its Absolute Maximum voltage ratings shown in this datasheet.
+However, Allegro strongly recommends incorporating a form of surge protection to prevent any pin of the A8295 from exceeding its Absolute Maximum voltage ratings shown in this datasheet.